 1. Choose a Low-Cost Program

 California is an expensive place to live, but many places in the world are not.
-Great locations with a lower cost of living include Hong Kong, Thailand, Mexico, Taiwan, and Korea.
+Great locations with a lower cost of living include Hong Kong, Thailand, Mexico, Taiwan, and South Korea.
 Scholarships can be combined for even more savings (up to $4,200 per program in some cases).

 2. Become a Budget Guru